zainab-Memon/BASICS-OF-OOP/README.md

   - Boolean etc
 - However, when programmers wanted to group similar pieces of data together, primitive data types were of no use then.
 - **Eg:**
-  - You are a developing a car racing game and you want to program a car into the game.
+  - You are developing a car racing game and you want to program a car into that game.
   - You will need to define plenty of variables such as color, speed, position and a boolean to define whether it won or lost the game.
   - Now, you will need each of these variables for each car in the game.
   - Each of which will contain different data.